 The Vineyardist is one of those rare historical properties within Napa Valley that often fly under the radar.
-The original vineyards on site were planted in the early 1880s; the story begins with a Danish shipping captain by the name of Lorenz Petersen (born 1843).
-He fled his country in the mid 1860s to avoid joining the German army.
-He eventually made a small fortune from the shipping industry but promptly lost nearly all of it in the stock market during the financial crisis known as The Panic of 1873.
+The original vineyards on site were planted in the early 1880s; the story begins with a Danish shipping captain by the name of Lorenz (Lorenzo, Lawrence) Petersen (1843-1915).
+He left his country in the mid 1860s to avoid joining the German army.
+He first came to California in 1867 and settled in San Francisco.
+He eventually made a small fortune from the shipping building industry but promptly lost nearly all of it in the stock market during the financial crisis known as The Panic of 1873.
 This crisis came about because of a decreased international demand for silver.

-Lorenz and his wife took $2000 that he fortunately had not deposited, moved north and purchased 160 acres on what is now Diamond Mountain in 1879.
-At the same time, he built a sturdy gorgeous Victorian home (still standing).
+Lorenz and his wife Maria, who he married in 1869, took $2000 that he fortunately had not deposited, moved north and purchased 160 acres on what is now Diamond Mountain in 1879.
+At the same time, he built a sturdy and gorgeous Victorian home (still standing).
 Despite losing a fortune in the market, $2000 was still a lot of money back then.
+He later purchased another 120 acres.

-Lorenz planted a number of trees including apples, peaches, cherries and apricots and also planted a number of wine grapes, with varieties that were popular in those days – often called “mixed blacks” or field blends.
+Lorenz planted a number of trees including apples, peaches, cherries and apricots and also a number of wine grapes, with varieties that were popular in those days – often called “mixed blacks” or field blends.
 Alicante, Petite Sirah and Zinfandel were grown among others.
 His first vintage was from 1884.
 Wine brokers would make the trip up to his property by train from San Francisco – taste through his wines and then buy casks on the spot.
-The barrels were shipped back to San Francisco on the train (in those days ran all the way to Calistoga) and then sold to those who bottled it under their custom label.
+The barrels were shipped back to San Francisco on the train which in those days ran all the way to Calistoga and then were sold to those who bottled it under their custom label.

 The wine production ceased by 1919 (as most production did in the valley with the onset of Prohibition) and eventually the vineyard blocks were converted over to walnuts and prunes.
 The original winery no longer exists and stood on site of what is now their swimming pool.
-40 acres of the original ownership later became known as the Calarcadia Ranch.
+40 acres of the original ownership later became known as the Calarcadia Ranch or often referred by Calistogans as the Petersen Ranch.

 Gravesite, Lorenz Peterson – Calistoga, Pioneer Cemetery